CLOSE

 Applicability

-The Guide must be used by ASI Members when making ASI-related claims, and by any non-members making ASI-related marketing claims.
+The Guide must be used by ASI Members when making ASI-related claims, customers of ASI Members making product-related claims, and any non-members making ASI-related general marketing claims.

 It is also publicly available to assist other stakeholders in their understanding of ASI-related claims.

-The purpose of the ASI Claims Guide V3 (April 2023) is to set out the rules and supporting guidance for the types of claims made regarding ASI Certification and Membership.
+The purpose of the ASI Claims Guide V4 (March 2025) is to set out the rules and supporting guidance for the types of claims made regarding ASI Certification and Membership.
+Chinese, German, and Portuguese translations will soon be available.
+If a translation in your preferred language is unavailable, you may submit a request for consideration.

 DOWNLOAD